vish-opatha/employee-tracker-cms/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
   This project is built to manipulate the data of an employee in an organization.
 It provides facilities to create new departments, roles and employees while providing oppotunities to view all the available details of each category.
 Apart from that, at this stage it provides facilities to update the position of the employees when required.
-This is a command line application built using Node.js and MySql.
+This is a command line application built using Node.js and MySql. **Inquirer, MySql2 and Console.table** packages are used in the application.

   ## Table of Contents
   * [Important Links](#Important-Links)